|Nutrition Facts (per serving)|

 Prepare and Bake the Bread Dough

-Once you have mixed the bread dough, it is time to work it and let it rise.
-This is often the stage that turns many bakers away from making homemade bread because it does take time for bread to rise and practice to learn how to knead the dough.
-After a few loaves, you'll be a natural.
+Once you have mixed the bread dough, it is time to work it and let it rise (called proofing).
+This is often the stage that turns many bakers away from homemade bread because it takes time for the bread to rise as well as practice learning how to knead the dough.
+After making a few loaves though, you'll be a natural.

-- Turn the dough out onto a floured board and knead.
-Add small spoonfuls of flour as needed, until the dough is soft and smooth (not sticky to the touch).
+Turn the dough out onto a floured board and knead for about 10 minutes.
+Add small spoonfuls of flour as necessary, until the dough is soft and smooth (not sticky to the touch).
 You may not need all of the flour, or you may need a little more.
 Keep the surface floured to prevent the dough from sticking to the board and your hands.

-- Put the dough in a greased or buttered bowl, turn the dough over so that the top of dough is greased.
+Put the dough in a greased or buttered bowl and turn the dough over so the other side is also greased.

-- Cover and let the dough rise in warm, draft-free spot, such as an oven with the light on, for about 1 hour, or until doubled.
+Cover and let the dough rise in a warm, draft-free spot, such as an oven with the light on, for about 1 hour, or until doubled.

-- Turn out onto a floured board and knead.
+Turn the dough out onto a floured board and knead for 5 minutes.

-- Form the dough into a loaf (here are some helpful tips) and set it gently into a greased bread pan.
+Form the dough into a loaf (here are some helpful tips) and set it gently into a greased bread pan.

 Score the risen dough by cutting three slashes across the top with a sharp knife.
 While not essential, this step controls the direction in which the bread expands as it bakes.
 (If you forget to do it, the bread will taste the same.)

-- Place it in the oven and bake for about 45 minutes or until golden brown.
+Place the bread in the oven and bake for about 35 to 45 minutes or until golden brown.

-- Turn out the loaf of bread and let cool on a rack or clean dishtowel.
+Turn out the loaf of bread and let it cool completely on a rack or clean dish towel before slicing.

 - Brush loaves with milk before baking to produce a dark, shiny crust.